NguyenHoanKhanh/MIPS-basic-by-Verilog/README.md

 9. [Future Improvements](#future-improvements)

 10. [Contributing](#contributing)

+## 📝 Project overview :

+A 32-bit MIPS-style processor implemented in Verilog with a clean, modular pipeline design.
+This project aims to provide an educational platform for understanding the fundamental components and data flow of a MIPS processor, including instruction fetch, decode, execution, memory access, and write-back.

+Key goals:

+• Illustrate core processor pipeline concepts

+• Simplify interfacing for in-class simulation

+• Offer extensibility for custom instructions and enhancements

 ## 🚀 Key Feature :
 • Custom Logic Parsing: The 32-bit MIPS architecture is customized to suit the requirements and constraints of in-class learning.